bone-machine/Just-KernelSU-Next-A52s-5G/README.md

 # bone-machine's custom Android Kernel for the Samsung A52s 5G (Snapdragon 778G - SM7325)

+Based from **A528NKSU4GXE1** with backported changes from A73 5G (**A736BXXUAFYE6**)

+Linux v5.4.289, built with Clang v19.0 (plus other compilation optimizations)

 ### Features

 - Implemented KSU-Next (**v3.2.0-legacy**) as root solution, with manual hooks
 - Supports both AOSP and One UI ROMs (works on Android 16, should work on other versions)
 - Added new GPU minimum frequency step, plus reducing voltage a bit for all other steps and idle timeout
-- Enabled KSWAPD CPU mask feature from A73 5G
+- Enabled KSWAPD CPU mask feature (used in A73 5G)
 - Switched ZRAM compression algorithm to LZ4KD
-- Disabled several kernel debugging tools, flags and features
+- Disabled several kernel debugging tools, flags, and features
-- Enabled CONFIG_TMPFS_XATTR for mountify KernelSU module mounting compatibility
+- Enabled CONFIG_TMPFS_XATTR for `mountify` KernelSU module mounting compatibility
 - Disabled Samsung Knox
 - Switchable SELinux policy

 And more (check commit log)

-Based from **A528NKSU4GXE1** with backported changes from **A736BXXUAFYE6**

-Linux v5.4.289, built with Clang v19.0 (plus other compilation optimizations)

 # How to build